-The bill addresses the projected shortfall by authorizing the following changes:
+The proposed bill addresses this projected shortfall by authorizing the following changes:

-- 1. Authorizing a 8.9% annual premium increase on July 1 of each fiscal year of the biennium for non-contributory and contributory premium rates; this change moves the historical date to increase premium rates from October 1 in the first year of a biennium, and moves to an annual premium increase; - 2.
+- 1. Proposing a 7.8% annual premium increase on July 1 of each fiscal year of the biennium for non-contributory and contributory premium rates; this change moves the historical date to increase premium rates from October 1 in the first year of a biennium, and moves to an annual premium increase: - 2.
 Eliminating the current PPO Plus option benefit alternative; - 3.
 Increase plan member out-of-pocket requirements for certain medical and prescription drug benefits; and - 4.
-Directing the Plan to achieve a reduction of \$18 million in FY 2009-10 and \$20 million in FY 2010-11 in pharmacy provider costs through its existing contract authority with the Plan's Pharmacy Benefit Manager.
+Establishing an Extended Retail Mail Order program for administering benefits for outpatient prescription drug benefits involving maintenance medications.